PhD candidate or Postdoctoral researcher in Machine Learning & Deep Learning

 The appointment of the postdoctoral research fellow will be full time (38 hours a week) for two years (initial employment is 12 months and after a positive evaluation, the appointment will be extended further with 12 months).
 The gross monthly salary will be in accordance with the University regulations for academic personnel, and will range from € 2.588 up to a maximum of € 4.757 (scale 10/11) based on a full-time appointment depending on qualifications, expertise and on the number of years of professional experience.
 The Collective Labour Agreement of Dutch Universities is applicable.
 There are also secondary benefits, such as 8% holiday allowance per year and the end of year allowance of 8.3%.

 - top-50 University worldwide;

-English is the working language in the Informatics Institute.
-As in Amsterdam almost everybody speaks and understands English, candidates need not be afraid of the language barrier.
+English is the working language within the Informatics Institute.
+As in Amsterdam almost everybody speaks and understands English, you need not be afraid of the language barrier.

-The Committee does not guarantee that late or incomplete applications will be considered.
-Applications not mentioning vacancy number and the title of the position you are applying for in the subject-line will not be processed.
+The committee does not guarantee that late or incomplete applications will be considered.

 No agencies please